mikevalstar/gorgon/gorgonjs.dev/src/pages/docs/providers/file.md

 A console log will be fired on a bad key being created, however it will still be stored.
 These keys will just be much harder to clear.

+### Data Serialization
+This provider uses JSON.stringify to serialize the data before storing it to disk.
+This means that any data that is not serializable will not be stored.
+This includes functions, classes, and circular references.

+To get some additional information on what is serializable and what is not, please refer to the [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify#description).

+If you want to serialize something like Dates, Sets, Maps, etc. we recommend using a library like superjson to serialize the data before passing it to Gorgon.

+To reduce any buts that may come from inconsistent serialization we JSON.stringify the data before sending it back out of the cache.

 ### Write Failures

 In the event of write failure after initializing the provider was successful the provider will just return the cached item.
 There will be a log of this failure.